 Students in the School of Journalism are fortunate that many alumni as well as former and current faculty have made an investment in their future as journalists and strategic communicators by donating funds for journalism scholarships.
 Read about these generous donors and the scholarships below.
 Anyone wishing to support the school's scholarship funds can learn more on our "Giving" link.

-Current journalism students: Download this APPLICATION FORM and INSTRUCTIONS [Word] for the scholarships described below.
-DEADLINE: Tuesday, February 1 (5 pm), 2022
+Current journalism students: Fill out this online APPLICATION FORM for the scholarships described below.
+DEADLINE: Wednesday, February 1 (5 pm), 2023

-Incoming first-year students: Download this APPLICATION FORM and INSTRUCTIONS [Word] for the freshmen scholarships described below.
-DEADLINE: January 14, 2022
+Incoming first-year students: Fill out this online APPLICATION FORM for the freshmen scholarships described below.
+DEADLINE: Friday, January 6 (5 pm), 2023

 Incoming Freshman Scholarships